 Transparency and Opacity

-For PCB ink, according to different usage, different requirements for transparency and opacity of inks are needed.
-In general, circuit ink, conductive ink, and legend ink require high hi opacity.
-The solder resists more flexible.
+For PCB ink, different requirements for transparency and opacity of inks are needed according to further usage.
+In general, circuit ink, conductive ink, and legend ink require high opacity.
+The solder resists more flexibly.

 Safe and Environment-friendly

 PCB ink requires low-toxic, odorless, safe, and environment-friendly.

 6. Solder Mask Thickness

 To ensure PCB boards’ quality, choosing the suitable solder mask and controlling the screen printing technology is necessary.
 In terms of electrical properties, the solder mask thickness will significantly impact the impedance, the safety, and the feasibility of PCB assembly, so the solder mask thickness should be strictly controlled.

 How to measure the thickness of the solder mask?

 The thickness of the PCB solder mask depends on the material and PCB type.
 Moreover, the thickness of the solder mask on the circuit board is also different at different positions.
 The thickness of the standard PCB solder mask is 8-15um, and the common one is 10um.

 The thickness of the sprayed solder mask will be slightly lower, and the curtain-coated solder mask will be slightly higher.